Han Solo Spin-Off News: Official Plot Revealed!

 — Disney (@Disney) February 21, 2017

-The big news, though, was the first look at our young Han Solo–to be played by Hail, Caesar! star Alden Ehrenreich, who looks to fit the part well.
-The E!
+The big news, though, was the first look at our young Han Solo, played by Hail, Caesar! star Alden Ehrenreich, who looks to fit the part well.
+E!
 News said that thousands auditioned for the role of Han Solo, but Ehrenreich got it, and the studio announced his casting last July.
 However, the casting process was very extensive and by no means easy, according to Ehrenreich.

 “I had an audition process that went on for a long time, and I got to spend a lot of time with the guys who are directing the film.
 Getting to be around them and being around the world a little bit has been the main experience so far.
 I did my audition on the Millennium Falcon for one of my screen tests, which was pretty cool.”